-(i) Overview of Group audits
+i.
+Overview of group audits

-When auditors at a parent company (hereinafter referred to as "group audit team") perform an audit attestation of group financial statements, the work covers the parent as well as consolidated subsidiaries and head offices and branches, etc. (each company and other entity that serves as a unit for preparation of financial information included in group financial statements is called a "component unit").
+When auditors at a parent company ("group audit team") perform an audit attestation of group financial statements, the work covers the parent as well as consolidated subsidiaries and head offices and branches, etc. (each company and other entity that serves as a unit for preparation of financial information included in group financial statements is called a "component unit").
 For example, an internationally operating manufacturer has many component units (subsidiaries) not only in Japan but also overseas, such as subsidiaries set up in countries with reasonable labor force and sales subsidiaries.